-Another observation is that the uncertainty measures began to fail/decrease when dramatic segmentation errors occured (Figure~\ref{fig:all_distortion_boxplots}).
-This suggests that other heuristics or algorithms such as those presented in \cite{ruijsink2019fully} can be used to complement the uncertainty measures when trying to detect inaccurate segmentation.
+Another observation is that the uncertainty measures began to fail/decrease when dramatic segmentation errors occurred, as shown in Figure \ref{fig:all_distortion_boxplots}.
+This suggests that other heuristics or algorithms such as those presented in \cite{ruijsink2019fully} can be used to complement the uncertainty measures when trying to detect inaccurate segmentations.
 For example, segmentation with a non-circular LV blood pool or a blood volume $<$ 50 mL is highly problematic and may indicate poor segmentation.